 Each team has their area of expertise and one member from each team has a representative on the Council.

-To donate to the Search and Rescue Council, please click here.
+To donate to the SAR Council, which supports all teams, please click here.

 Thank you in advance for your support!

 All members must be certified to be called out to assist law enforcement.
 Certification is done through a 40-60 hour academy run by the Sheriff's Office.
 Search and Rescue workers assist law enforcement with missing and lost person searches, and may also do evidence search/recovery for major crimes.

 We are always looking for new volunteers, so if you are interested, please click here for more information.

 INSAR provides search and rescue personnel with regularly scheduled trainings and equipment needed for SAR operations.
 INSAR is a fully accredited team of the Mountain Rescue Association (MRA.org), requiring team competency in mountain search, technical rope, and avalanche rescue operations.